Heinz, the Birthday Boy

 Fcuk, fcuk, fcuk!

-“I think you need to use the ticket you got when you came in,” I told him when I saw the unpaid garage ticket on the dashboard with the printed amount of €1.20.
+“I think you need to use the ticket you got when you came in,” I told him, seeing the unpaid garage ticket on the dashboard with the €1.20 amount printed on it.

 That fcuking pig head cost me €185!
-I’d probably mount it on the wall in the living room—for everyone to ponder.
+I’d probably mount it on the wall in the living room — for everyone to ponder.
 Never again to sinigang lechon head.
 But you know I lie all the time!

 Stressssssssss….. 😨